Mizuho's initiative for biodiversity

 Mizuho is promoting the following initiatives from the viewpoint of the conservation of biodiversity.

-In March 2009, Nippon Keidanren announced the "Declaration on Biodiversity by Nippon Keidanren," which summarizes a declaration on the conservation of biodiversity and related action guidelines.
-Agreeing with the declaration, group companies signed on as "Declaration Promotion Partners" in December 2009 and are pursuing initiatives promoting biodiversity in their operations*.
+In March 2009, Keidanren announced the "Declaration on Biodiversity by Keidanren," which summarizes a declaration on the conservation of biodiversity and related action guidelines.
+Agreeing with the declaration, group companies signed on as "Japan Business and Biodiversity Partnership" and, participating as private–sector partners of the Keidanren Biodiversity Partnership*,are pursuing initiatives promoting biodiversity in their operations.

 Participated in the Cross Sector Biodiversity Initiative (CSBI)